uji/txtarer/README.md

 - Recursively reads and combines files in a specified directory into a txtar format.
 - The `-gitmode` option enables exclusion of files based on the `.gitignore` file in a Git repository.
 - Output filename can be specified with the `-output` option.
-If not specified, the default output file is "output.txtar" in the current directory.
+If not specified, the default output file is "output.txt" in the current directory.

 ## Installation